Vigneswaran-Saravanan/Vigneswaran-Saravanan/README.md

 ## Vigneswaran Saravanan
 I am pursuing Web Development at [Humber College](https://humber.ca/) with a strong passion for creating modern, responsive, and user-friendly web applications.

--Currently learning Frontend and Backend development.
+- Currently learning Frontend and Backend development.
--Gaining hands-on experience by implementing projects with HTML, CSS, JavaScript, C#, Python and MySQL.
+- Gaining hands-on experience by implementing projects with HTML, CSS, JavaScript, C#, Python and MySQL.

 ---